How to Make a Christmas Tree Basket (Using a Woven Tree Collar)

 - Flipped the tree collar over so the wider opening faced upward.

-- 1 piece Paneled woven tree collar
+- 1 paneled woven tree collar (with 4 separate panels and closure hooks)

 I am so thrilled with how my upended woven tree collar convincingly mimics an adorable Christmas tree-in-a-basket look.
 This wicker basket trick is so easy but impactful nonetheless!